beaudoiin/number_guesser/improvements.md

 ## General
 * Name spaces into one for Audio Engine for reuse and one for the main program
 * Give version number to EXE file and version number on the splash screen and in the Program Class comment to help link what is being run
+* break up classes into different name spaces or classes atleast for portability.

 ## Display
 * When a player wins or loses, the word Win/Lose with player name needs to be displayed